spectrocloud/hello-universe/README.md

 REACT_APP_API_VERSION=1
 ```

 The `.env` file is how you point to the local development API server.
-Otherwise, you will use the global API counter.

 Use the [`docker-compose.yml`](./docker-compose.yml) to start the required services.